• Latest

 Highlights

-• The Hunt in the Forest, created by the Italian painter Paolo Uccello in 1470, is one of the most well-known paintings you could discover in the museum.
+• The Hunt in the Forest, created by the Italian painter Paolo Uccello in 1470, is one of the most well-known paintings in the museum.
 This masterpiece displays not only the early use of perspective but also a subject matter that is rare for a time when religious paintings were the norm.

 • The Piazza del Popolo by Giovanni Paolo Panini, the Anglo-Saxon Alfred Jewel, and A View of Dolo on the Brenta Canal by Giovanni Antonio Canaletto are just a few of the magnificent works on display in the museum’s 39 galleries, which demonstrate how civilizations evolved as components of a globalized culture.

-• The most significant collection of pre-dynastic Egyptian sculpture and ceramics outside of Cairo, the only crucial Minoan collection in Britain, exceptional Anglo-Saxon treasures, and the finest collection of contemporary Chinese paintings in the Western world are just a few of its treasures.
+• The most significant collection of pre-dynastic Egyptian sculptures and ceramics outside of Cairo, the only crucial Minoan collection in Britain, exceptional Anglo-Saxon treasures, and the finest collection of contemporary Chinese paintings in the Western world are just a few of its treasures.

 Plan your visit